Catholic Church in Indonesia: VOC era

 Cornelis de Houtman was the first Dutchman who sailed east to modern-day Indonesia, in 1595.
 Although his expedition could be considered a commercial failure, it showed the Dutch they were able to sail east in search of the spices.
 In 1602 the Dutch East India Company (VOC) was created.
 The Netherlands, like Britain, had a staunchly Protestant government at the time, which extended to the VOC; even though there were many Dutch Catholics, they had little influence.
 Ambon was conquered and occupied by the VOC in 1605, and the Catholics were forced to convert to Protestantism.
 The same happened in Manado and the islands of Sangihe-Talaud.
 In 1613 Solor also fell to the Dutch, and Catholic mission activity was reduced in Flores and Timor, which were still under Portuguese administration.

 The Catholic priests were replaced with Protestant clergy from the Netherlands.
 Many Christians at the time converted to Protestantism.
 For some time, Catholic priests were threatened with capital punishment if found to be residing in VOC territory.
 In 1624, Father Egidius d'Abreu SJ was executed in Batavia during the administration of Governor-General Jan Pieterszoon Coen, for celebrating Mass in prison.

 Father Alexander de Rhodes, a French Jesuit who invented the Vietnamese westernized alphabet system, was forced to watch his cross and Mass accessories burned underneath where two convicted thieves were just hung to their deaths.
-De Rhodes was then expelled from VOC territories in 1646.
+The Jesuit priest was then expelled from VOC territories in 1646.

 John Gaspard Cratz, an Austrian, was forced to leave Batavia due to difficulties with the administrators when he helped Catholic priests who were in transit in Batavia.
 He was moved to Macau, joined the Jesuit Order, and died as a martyr in Vietnam in 1737.

 At the end of the 18th century Western Europe saw intense warfare between France and Great Britain and their respective allies.
 The sympathies of the people of the Netherlands were divided, and the Netherlands lost its independence.
 In 1799 the VOC went bankrupt and was dissolved.
 In 1806 Napoleon assigned his brother Louis Bonaparte, a Catholic, to the throne of the Netherlands.